yonathanavila/OnchainEvents/README.md

 Overall, your approach to building your event management platform using Mailchain, zkSync, and Ant Design is a solid one.
 By leveraging these technologies, you can create a secure, efficient, and user-friendly platform that can help to streamline the event planning process and provide attendees with a positive experience.

+OnChainEvents is a fully open-source software program licensed pursuant to the GNU General Public License v3.0.

 ## License

 [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)